leonardvandriel/rex/README.md

 * `addr`: host name, e.g. `192.168.0.10`
 * `port`: port number to connect to, e.g. `22`
 * `path`: relative path on remote, e.g.  `projects/mything`
+* `push`: folder to sync before running the command, e.g. `input,data`
-* `sync`: folder to sync after running the command, e.g. `output` or `data,logs`
+* `pull`: folder to sync after running the command, e.g. `output,logs`
 * `ignore`: list of files and folders to exclude, e.g. `.*,bin,tmp`

 WARNING: *rex overwrites all remote files and folders on every run.
 Make sure to __backup all important data__ on the remote before continuing.*

-A slight exception to this is the sync folder, for which rex will overwrite files, but not delete any files or folders.
-This folder is both synced to the remote before running the command, and back to local after.
-The ignored items are not synced either way.
+A slight exception to this is the push and pull folder, for which rex will overwrite files, but not delete any files or folders.

 ## Run remotely